ctuning/ck-tensorflow/script/cached-benchmark/README.md

 Preprocessing steps:

 - Read required number of images from a dataset.
+The number of images is governed by program parameters `CK_BATCH_COUNT` and `CK_BATCH_SIZE`.

+- Prepare images for loading into a network.
+Preparation includes cropping images, scaling them to a size defined by input images size of a network being benchmarked.
+See the section **Input preprocessing parameters** below.

+- Store prepared images into a cache directory.

-As a result preprocessing script provides a set of enviroment variables that client program should use.
+As a result, preprocessing script provides a set of enviroment variables that client program should use:

 - `RUN_OPT_IMAGE_DIR`
 Path to a directory containing preprocessed images.